Fine-tuning Guide

 Number of times the model sees the full training dataset.

-Recommended: 1-3 epochs (anything more than 3 is generally not optimal unless you want your model to have much less hallucinations but also less creativity)
+Recommended: 1-3 epochs (anything more than 3 is generally not optimal unless you want your model to have much less hallucinations but also less creativity and variety in answers)

 More Epochs: Better learning, higher risk of overfitting.